brianzelip/basscss7.1.1/README.md

 😵

-Also, installing basscss@7.1.1 adds 30 total packages to node_modules/.
+Also, installing basscss@7.1.1 adds 30 total packages.
+It's not _that_ big of a deal, especially since they're all small packages.
+But when working in a build environment like Netlify or GitHub Actions, time is money.

 I'd rather publish a fork that ships 5 files total and can be imported using it's package name (using a tool like [postcss-import](https://www.npmjs.com/package/postcss-import)), eg: